-The Corporation's prospects depend on the success of our acute myocarditis and nanotherapeutic product candidates which are at early stages of development, and from sales of our pharmaceutical cannabidiol products.
-We do not expect to generate revenue for several years, if at all, from the acute myocarditis and nanotherapeutic product candidates.
+The Corporation's prospects depend on the success of our acute myocarditis and subcutaneous product candidates which are at early stages of development, the success of our Phase II/III trial in high-risk patients hospitalized with COVID-19, and from sales of our pharmaceutical cannabidiol products.
+We do not expect to generate revenue for several years, if at all, from the acute myocarditis and subcutaneous product candidates.

-Given the early stage of development of our acute myocarditis and nanotherapeutics product candidates, we can make no assurance that our research and development programs will result in regulatory approval or commercially viable products.
+Given the early stage of development of our acute myocarditis and subcutaneous product candidates, and the uncertainty inherent in clinical trials, we can make no assurance that our research and development programs will result in regulatory approval or commercially viable products.
 To achieve profitable operations, we, alone or with others, must successfully develop, gain regulatory approval, and market our future products.
 We currently have no products that have been approved by the FDA, Health Canada, or any similar regulatory authority.
 To obtain regulatory approvals for our product candidates being developed and to achieve commercial success, clinical trials must demonstrate that the product candidates are safe for human use and that they demonstrate efficacy.
-We have no products or technologies which are currently in human clinical trials.

 Many product candidates never reach the stage of clinical testing and even those that do have only a small chance of successfully completing clinical development and gaining regulatory approval.
 Product candidates may fail for a number of reasons, including, but not limited to, being unsafe for human use or due to the failure to provide therapeutic benefits equal to or better than the standard of treatment at the time of testing.
-Positive results of early preclinical research may not be indicative of the results that will be obtained in later stages of preclinical or clinical research.
-Similarly, positive results from early stage clinical trials may not be indicative of favorable outcomes in later-stage clinical trials.
+Positive results of early pre-clinical research may not be indicative of the results that will be obtained in later stages of pre-clinical or clinical research.
+Similarly, positive results from early-stage clinical trials may not be indicative of favorable outcomes in later-stage clinical trials.
 We can make no assurance that any future studies, if undertaken, will yield favorable results.
-The early stage of our acute myocarditis and nanotherapeutic product development makes it particularly uncertain whether any of our product development efforts will prove to be successful and meet applicable regulatory requirements, and whether any of our product candidates will receive the requisite regulatory approvals, be capable of being manufactured at a reasonable cost, or be successfully marketed.
+The early stage of our acute myocarditis and subcutaneous product development makes it particularly uncertain whether any of these product development efforts will prove to be successful and meet applicable regulatory requirements, and whether any of our product candidates will receive the requisite regulatory approvals, be capable of being manufactured at a reasonable cost, or be successfully marketed.
 If we are successful in developing our current and future product candidates into approved products, we will still experience many potential obstacles such as the need to develop or obtain manufacturing, marketing, and distribution capabilities.
 If we are unable to successfully commercialize any of our products, our financial condition and results of operations may be materially and adversely affected.

-We currently have no products for commercial sale (See "Operations Highlights - Subsequent to December 31, 2019" above).
-Our only current potential source of revenue is the sale of our pharmaceutical cannabidiol, and initial revenues from the sale of pharmaceutical cannabidiol are not expected until Q2 2020.
-As a result, we are not currently generating revenue from our products, and may never generate significant revenue from the sale or licensing of our products, or otherwise.
+Our only current source of revenue is the sale of our pharmaceutical cannabidiol.
+As a result, we are only generating revenue from one product, and may never generate significant revenue from the sale or licensing of other products, or otherwise.
+Moreover, sales of our pharmaceutical cannabidiol are not expected to generate sufficient revenue during 2021 to fully fund our operations.